 As Director of Noia and Chair of their Research, Policy, & Communications Committee, Gerry works tirelessly to promote the development and growth of Newfoundland and Labrador’s offshore oil and gas industry.

-When not working, Gerry enjoys spending time with his family and contributing to various charitable and community organizations.
-An avid runner, he is an executive member of the STRIDE Running NL group and regularly participates in local road races, including the Tely 10 and the grueling Cape to Cabot.
+When not working, Gerry enjoys spending time with his family, his Australian Labradoodle, Sadie, and contributing to various charitable and community organizations.
+An avid runner, he is an executive member of the STRIDE Running NL group and regularly participates in local road races, including the Tely 10 and the gruelling Cape to Cabot.

 Susan is responsible for overseeing PF Collins’ strategic planning, client services, contract administration, and marketing and sales activities.
 With over 15 years of experience, Susan specializes in project transportation and overall logistics for energy and offshore industries.